If you could travel anywhere in the world for one week, all expenses paid for, where would you go?

 If you could travel anywhere in the world, where would it be?

-If you could travel anywhere in Europe, where would you go?
+If you could travel anywhere in the world, where would you go, and what would you do there?

 If you could go anywhere in the world with free airfare and $5000 to spend, where would you go?You can only spend a week there and you have to use some of that money on hotels.
 Where have you always wanted to visit, where would you stay, and what would you do?